Score a K-12 AI tool against the Forensic Read™.

 The full Forensic Read™ is an investigative methodology drawing on three academic disciplines — discourse analysis, pragmatic and intertextual analysis, and forensic language analysis — applied across four sequential stages: READ (map the document ecosystem), TRACE (track where meaning shifts between documents), SURFACE (identify what is assumed, obscured, or normalized by omission), and BUILD (produce governance infrastructure in the appropriate register for the audience).
 The methodology is performed by a named human investigator and produces evidence-grade findings, accountability maps, and signed governance protocols that a district can stand behind under federal program review.

 The Pre-Service Lookup applies only a fragment of one of those stages.
-It performs a structured, rubric-bounded version of SURFACE against a single document category (vendor compliance language), graded along three pre-defined regulatory axes, against twelve fixed inputs.
+It performs a structured, rubric-bounded version of SURFACE against a single document category (vendor compliance language), graded along three pre-defined regulatory axes, against thirteen fixed inputs.
 It does not map document ecosystems, does not trace intertextual meaning shifts, and does not build governance infrastructure.
 It produces a verdict, not a finding; a triage signal, not an audit-grade analysis; a document a person can sign, not a system a district can defend.

 The relationship matters: the Scorer democratizes a thin slice of the methodology so that pre-service teachers, parents, boards, and state agencies can perform first-pass triage themselves.
 Everything beyond first-pass triage — ecosystem mapping, accountability mapping, governance infrastructure, audit-grade findings — remains the work of a named human investigator performing the full Forensic Read™.
 Read the full methodology at languagefirm.org/the-forensic-read.